xp44mm/Notebook/F#/Programming with Objects.md

 Sometimes, the lifetime of a resource isn’t simple in the sense that it doesn’t follow a stack discipline.
 In these cases, you should almost always adopt one of two techniques:

 * Design objects that can own one or more resources and that are responsible for cleaning them up.
-Make sure that these objects implement System.IDisposable.
+Make sure that these objects implement `System.IDisposable`.

 * Use control constructs that help you capture the kind of computation you’re performing.
 For example, when generating sequences of data (such as from a database connection), you should strongly consider using sequence expressions, as discussed in Chapter 3.
 These may have internal use bindings, and the resources are disposed of when each sequence iteration finishes.
 Likewise, when using asynchronous I/O, it may be helpful to write your computation as an asynchronous workflow.
 Chapter 11 and the following sections will provide examples.

-Consider implementing the IDisposable interface on objects and types in situations such as:
+Consider implementing the `IDisposable` interface on objects and types in situations such as:

-* When you build an object that uses one or more IDisposable objects internally.
+* When you build an object that uses one or more `IDisposable` objects internally.

 * When you’re writing a wrapper for an operating system resource or some resource allocated and managed in a native (C or C++) DLL.
-In this case, implement a finalizer by overriding the Object.Finalize method.
+In this case, implement a finalizer by overriding the `Object.Finalize` method.

-* When you implement the System.Collections.Generic.IEnumerable<'T> (that is, sequence) interface on a collection.
-The IEnumerable interface isn’t IDisposable, but it must generate `System.Collection.Generic.IEnumerator<'T>` values, and this interface inherits from `IDisposable`.
+* When you implement the `System.Collections.Generic.IEnumerable<'T>` (that is, sequence) interface on a collection.
+The `IEnumerable` interface isn’t `IDisposable`, but it must generate `System.Collection.Generic.IEnumerator<'T>` values, and this interface inherits from `IDisposable`.
 For nearly all collection types, the disposal action returns without doing anything.

 The following sections give some examples of these.

 ### Cleaning Up Internal Objects

 Listing 6-6 shows an example that implements an object that reads lines from a pair of text files, choosing the file at random at each line pull.
-You must implement the type IDisposable, because the object owns two internal `System.IO.StreamReader` objects, which are `IDisposable`.
+You must implement the type `IDisposable`, because the object owns two internal `System.IO.StreamReader` objects, which are `IDisposable`.
 You also must explicitly check to see whether the object has already been disposed of.

 #### Listing 6-6.
 Implementing IDisposable to clean up internal objects